 That meant that Nanshan decided to concentrate its US investment on the high-end market rather than the lower end typically occupied by Chinese aluminum producers.
 Its decision, company executives say, was informed by Nanshan's own recent experience in China.
-Back home, Nanshan Aluminum government's big infrastructure boom.
+Back home, Nanshan Aluminum was already undergoing a process of climbing up the value-added ladder, having upgraded its equipment and accumulated some experience in HSR profile production during the Chinese government's big infrastructure boom.
 Now, Nanshan decided to double down on this strategy at its US plant.
 The American plant would feature technology, equipment, and, in the plant's conceptualization, advanced layout and design elements.